-Nowadays, bathroom technology is booming and more and more electrical appliances are being installed in Britain’s bathrooms.
-When decorating or installing a bathroom, one of the things that needs considering is the positioning of these electrical items in relation to your bath or shower.
-These are called 'Electrical Zones'.
+Smart bathrooms with advanced bathroom technology are becoming more popular, and more electrical appliances are being installed in Britain’s bathrooms.
+When decorating or installing a bathroom, one of the things that needs consideration is the positioning of these electrical items in relation to your bath or shower.
+These are called 'electrical zones'.

-Bathrooms are considered to be a ‘special location’ for electrical goods and special care and attention needs to be taken when placing them in a room.
-This is due to the increased risk of electrical shock due to the close proximity of electrical appliances to water within a bathroom.
+Bathrooms are considered to be a ‘special location’ for electrical goods, and special care and attention needs to be taken when placing them in a room.
+This is due to the increased risk of electrical shock caused by close proximity of electrical appliances to water within a bathroom.

-Examples of electrical appliances and fittings within a bathroom are lighting, ventilation, bathroom radiators, mirrors and cabinets.
-It’s important that any of these appliances are placed in their designated bathroom electrical zone to eliminate any threat that they could potentially cause to both yourself and your loved ones.
+Examples of electrical appliances and fittings within a bathroom are: lighting, ventilation, bathroom radiators, illuminated mirrors and cabinets.
+It’s important that any of these appliances are placed in their designated bathroom electrical zone to eliminate any threat that they could potentially cause.

 There are 3 bathroom electrical zones that have been identified in the IEE wiring regulations and these are:

-Zone 0 is quite basically, anywhere inside a bath, basin or shower.
+Zone 0 is quite basically, anywhere inside a bath, basin or shower itself.
 It’s defined as ‘any area within a bathroom that can hold water’.
-Any fitting or appliance used within zone 0 must be a maximum of 12 volts (SELV) and fully protected against both partial and total immersion in water (minimum of IPX7)
+Any fitting or appliance used within zone 0 must be a maximum of 12 volts (SELV) and fully protected against both partial and total immersion in water (minimum rating of IPX7).

 Zone 2 is the area stretching to 600mm outside of the bath or shower, be that above or to the sides of each.
 This is typically the area that is least likely to get wet but there is a possibility for it to be splashed.
-Any fitting or appliance within zone 2 must be IPX4 (splash proof) or better as well as a maximum of 12v (SELV) with the transformer located beyond zone 2.
+Any fitting or appliance within zone 2 must be IPX4 (splash proof) or better, as well as a maximum of 12 volts (SELV) with the transformer located beyond zone 2.

 All electrical circuits within a bathroom must be protected by a residual current device (RCD), sometimes known as a circuit breaker, not exceeding 30mA.
-RCD’s detect when an electric current is not balanced or functioning correctly and stops the flow of electricity if necessary to ensure that you’re safe when using it.
+RCDs detect when an electric current is not balanced or functioning correctly, and stops the flow of electricity if necessary to ensure safety.

 Installing any electrics in the bathroom can be a complex and dangerous task.
 Always use a registered bathroom fitter or electrician.
-If you’re unsure of the correct location to install an electrical fitting or appliance in your bathroom, feel free to contact us at firstname.lastname@example.org or give us a call on 01202 612 800 and we’ll do our very best to help.
+If you’re unsure of the correct location to install an electrical fitting or appliance in your bathroom, feel free to contact us at firstname.lastname@example.org or speak to us on our live chat.

 *The information on this page is for guidance only and is correct at the time of publishing.
 Always refer to the current IEE regulations of a qualified fitter or electrician to ensure that you are within the latest regulations and codes of practice.